-The herds are settled grazing the plains of the southern Serengeti.
-February is peak Calving Season and the animals don’t move much to give the young enough time to grow strong before they start moving again.
+The herds are settled and grazing along the plains of the southern Serengeti.
+February is peak Calving Season, and the animals don’t move much to give the young enough time to grow strong before they start moving again.

 This is a great time to see them.
 With 8,000 calves born daily (or 400,000 in a 2-3 week period), you are pretty much guaranteed to see hundreds of baby animals frolicking on unsteady legs.
-These youngsters also make easier hunting targets for predators so expect lots of lion, leopard, cheetah and hyena action.
+These youngsters also make easier hunting targets for predators, so expect to see lots of lion, leopard, cheetah and hyena stalking through the grasslands.

 March: End of Calving Season

 The tail end of the calving season is in March.
-Although some female animals are still giving birth, the majority of the calves are around a month old, more steady on their legs.
-Still an excellent time to catch predators on the hunt.
+Although some female animals are still giving birth, the majority of the calves are around a month old and more steady on their legs.
+Still, this is also an excellent time to catch predators on the hunt.

-Please Note: Watching the wildebeest migration in the Ndutu Region in the first half of March is a good idea for visitors who want to skip ‘peak season’ here.
+Please Note: Watching the wildebeest migration in the Ndutu Region in the first half of March is a good idea for visitors who want to skip ‘peak season’ here in Tanzania.
 You are still likely to get great sightings of abundant herds of animals and predators without the crowds and high prices of February.
-Sometimes the rains come early so be prepared for wet weather.
+Sometimes, the rains come early, so be prepared for wet weather.

 Mobile safari camps are a good choice from January-March as they set up close to the herds.